harness-community/harness-ccm-recommendation-automation/README.md

-# harness ccm recommendation automation

-automatically link harness ccm recommendations to jira
+# 🚀 Harness CCM Recommendation Automation

+Automatically link Harness CCM recommendations to Jira — and make your cloud cost management smarter, faster, and a lot more fun! 😎

+---

-## setup
+## 🛠️ Setup

-you will need a csv file to define the mapping of Cost Category buckets to JIRA configurations.
+You'll need a CSV file to define how your Cost Category buckets map to JIRA configurations.
+Here’s the format:

 ```csv
 <Bucket>,<JIRA Project>,<Recommendation Issue Type>,<Anomaly Issue Type>,<Reporter>
 ```

-Then you need to set the Cost Category to use for the bucket definitions using `COST_CATEGORY` environment variable.
+Set the Cost Category to use for the bucket definitions using the `COST_CATEGORY` environment variable. 📦

-A recommendation that falls under a bucket listed in the CSV for the given Cost Category will result in a JIRA item created matching the spec from the line in the CSV.
+Whenever a recommendation falls under a bucket listed in your CSV for the given Cost Category, a shiny new Jira item will be created, matching the spec from that line. ✨

-## Configuration
+## ⚙️ Configuration

+Set these environment variables to get rolling:

-- `CSV_FILE`: mapping of buckets to JIRA configuration
+- `CSV_FILE`: Path to your mapping of buckets to JIRA configuration 🗂️
-- `JIRA_CONNECTOR_REF`: connector ID of JIRA connector to use, must start with `account.`
+- `JIRA_CONNECTOR_REF`: Connector ID of your JIRA connector (must start with `account.`) 🔗
-- `COST_CATEGORY`: cost category name for which buckets are searched from
+- `COST_CATEGORY`: Cost category name for which buckets are searched from 💸
-- `HARNESS_URL`: url of harness instance (eg. `app.harness.io`)
+- `HARNESS_URL`: URL of your Harness instance (e.g., `app.harness.io`) 🌐
-- `HARNESS_ACCOUNT_ID`: harness account id (eg. `xyz123`)
+- `HARNESS_ACCOUNT_ID`: Harness account ID (e.g., `xyz123`) 🆔
-- `HARNESS_PLATFORM_API_KEY`: harness api key (eg. `sat.xyz123.XXXXXXXXX`)
+- `HARNESS_PLATFORM_API_KEY`: Harness API key (e.g., `sat.xyz123.XXXXXXXXX`) 🔑
+- `MIN_SAVINGS`: (Optional) Minimum monthly savings in USD for a recommendation to be processed (e.g., `10.0` for $10) 💰

+---

+💡 **Pro tip:** Keep your CSV and environment variables up to date to ensure smooth automation!

+Happy automating! 🤖✨